jenkinsci/workflow-api-plugin/docs/flowgraph.md

 This may seem backwards, but it enables us to freely append to the Flow Graph as the Pipeline executes and we provide some helpful caching.

-Key information is stored in a couple ways:
+**Key information is stored in a couple ways:**

-* The specific subclass of the `FlowNode` used for a particular node is structurally imporant - for example `BlockStartNode` represents the start of a block, and anything that implements `StepNode` has a `Step` type (and `StepDescriptor`) associated with it.
+* The specific subclass of the `FlowNode` used for a particular node is structurally imporant - for example `BlockStartNode` represents the start of a block
+* `StepDescriptor`: most `FlowNode`s come from running `Steps` and implement `StepNode`.
+This means they you can get the `StepDescriptor` to determine their `Step` that produced them.
 * Parent relationships allow us to so split into parallel branches and track them independently.
 We may have multiple nodes with a given parent (at the start of a parallel) or one node with multiple parents (the end of a parallel)
 * `Action`s give us all the key attributes of the FlowNode, see the section below for a quick reference